Gohla/pibs/src/3_min_sound/1_session/index.md

 Builds are only performed in a session, and at most one session may exist at any given time.
 In one session, each task is checked or executed *at most once*, meaning that changes made to source files during a session are *not guaranteed to be detected*.

-The result is that if a task is deemed inconsistent at the time it is checked, it will be executed, and will not be checked nor executed any more that session.
+The result is that if a task is deemed inconsistent at the time it is checked, it will be executed and made consistent, and will not be checked nor executed any more that session.
 If a task is deemed consistent at the time it is checked, it will not be checked any more that session.
-This simplifies minimality and soundness, as we do not need to worry about checking tasks multiple times.
+This simplifies incrementality and correctness, as we do not need to worry about checking tasks multiple times.
 Furthermore, it is also an optimisation, as requiring the same task many times only results in one check.

 We will continue as follows: